Big 2025 Switch off

 3. Technological advancements: ISDN, introduced in the 1980s, is no longer sufficient to meet the demands of our digital world.
 The way we consume digital content today wouldn’t be possible with the outdated networks of the past.
 An all-digital infrastructure is necessary to support the growing need for connectivity and bandwidth.

 4. Should your business be concerned?
-Yes, your business should be concerned, but there’s no need to panic just yet.
+Yes, your business should be concerned, but there’s no need to panic.
 Help is available if you know where to look.
 It’s crucial to start thinking about this transition now to avoid unnecessary stress and disruption.
 Many businesses are already migrating to new services, but a significant number have not.

-5. Preparing for the switch-off: To ensure you are prepared, consider the following steps:
+5. Preparing for the switch-off: To ensure you are prepared, consider the following step

 • Research voice technology and explore how IP-enabled phones can benefit your business.